Hi-PACE/hipace/docs/source/run/parameters.rst

 There are different types of diagnostics in HiPACE++.
 The standard diagnostics are compliant with the openPMD standard.
 The in-situ diagnostics allow for fast analysis of large beams or the plasma particles.
+Please make sure to always clear or rename the output folder before running a new simulation to avoid mixing data from different runs.

 * ``diagnostic.output_period`` (`integer`) optional (default `0`)
     Output period for standard beam and field diagnostics.
 Field or beam specific diagnostics can overwrite this parameter.